Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Praise God!
 For now the year is ending

-The cantata was composed for the first Sunday after Christmas, December 30, 1725.
+The cantata was composed for the 1st Sunday after Christmas, December 30, 1725.

 The text was from Erdmann Neumeister.
 In this introduction I have relied on the translation (from the website) by Z Philip Ambrose.